My ageing parents won’t admit they need help at home

 And if they’re still reluctant, you can come back to the conversation later.
 The concept will become more familiar the more you all learn and talk about home-based aged care options.

-I home visit to families to conduct holistic aged care assessments, and coordinate services with a senior’s GP and health practitioners.
-It can be helpful for a healthcare practitioner to have this conversation together with the family, so don’t hesitate to call on me for an appointment.
+We home visit to families across Melbourne and Geelong to conduct holistic aged care assessments, and coordinate services with a senior’s GP and health practitioners.
+It can be helpful for a healthcare practitioner to have this conversation together with the family, so don’t hesitate to call on us for an appointment.